i-ganza007/agricultural_predictions-/README.md

 - Ian Ganza --> MySQL and FastAPI endpoints
 - Annabelle Ineza --> Model prediction script and prediction saving to database
+- Owen Yhaan --> NoSQL and MongoDB endpoints initialisation and configuration